franklin113/LTC-Timecode-Generator/README.md

 ## Release History -

+### 1.08
+Timecode is even more efficient because it uses texture 3d top and a single GLSL top to do all compositing.
+Updated Top Menu component and ensured functionality for 2020.20625.

 ### 1.07
 Timecode readout is now substantially more efficient because the numbers are all using cache selects.
 On startup, values 0-60 are stored in a cache top.
 The timecode readout as well as the countdown are simply retrieving these from cache.
 All four time values as well as the ':' are being merged within a single GLSL top so it's quite lightweight.